imazen/resizer/readme.md

 In V3, we used a convention-based approach to generate dozens of possible fully-qualified type names, and then tried those against each loaded assembly.
 This approach was slow, and broke with .NET 4, as it only loads assemblies with explicit references.
 We now maintain a hints file (which includes the assembly name), and use that to ensure a faster and more reliable load-time experience.

-Custom plugins will need to be referenced by their fully-qualified name, such as "MyRootNamespace.MyPluginNamespace.MyPluginClass, MyAssembly"
+When installed via `Web.config`, custom plugins will need to be referenced by their fully-qualified name, such as "MyRootNamespace.MyPluginNamespace.MyPluginClass, MyAssembly"

 ### Our blob providers have been rewritten.